Lights, Camera, Exhibit!

 The process began as all projects seem to lately: on Zoom.
-Multiple brainstorming meetings with the video team dispersed across Illinois and Nebraska, including IT student Seetha Ramaswamy, to help us identify themes to highlight and make a prioritized list of what we could reasonably accomplish in 2 days of in-person filming.
+Multiple brainstorming meetings with the video team dispersed across Illinois and Nebraska, including IT student Seetha Ramaswamy, helped us identify themes to highlight.
+Next we made a prioritized list of what we could reasonably accomplish in 2 days of in-person filming.
 From those discussions emerged lists of shots, including Dr. Tye with artifacts and detailed views of objects on their own.

 Interviewing The Curator

 As the coordinator of the exhibit, I was also interested to hear Dr. Tye’s thoughts on what it had been like to work on public interpretation of political topics in such a tumultuous year.
 We did an audio interview about the process, discussing pragmatic issues like studying collections of 3-dimensional artifacts from remote locations and the difficulties of telling central Illinois stories when the pandemic made it impossible to borrow objects from other institutions.
 We also dug into the challenges of using ephemeral, sometimes kitschy historical pieces to reach contemporary audiences and to illuminate vitally important issues of political involvement and representation.